Platanthera integrilabia: Conservation

 Platanthera integrilabia is a rare species throughout its range.
 There are roughly 60 known extant populations, most of which consist of less than 100 individuals (although some populations have up to 1,000).
 Populations have declined greatly due to fire suppression, which has created an unfavorably dense canopy throughout much of its range.
 In addition, wetland destruction in the form of draining for agriculture and the creation of farm ponds has eliminated much of its former bog and seep habitat.
-In 2016, Platanthera integrilabia was listed as Threatened by the Endangered Species Act, after being a candidate for listing since 1980.